 MEP funded staff must keep a schedule documenting academic services, recruitment, and support.
 A schedule template is available on the MEP Web site.
 Schedules should be fluid and flexible and designed to maximize the time staff are involved in direct service delivery.
 Based on the low and peak seasons in the LEA, flexible hours for recruitment must be included.
 The Department Resource Specialists collect schedules from MEP staff each semester or as updates are available.
-This is to support the MEP contact with ensuring time and schedules are being maximized.
+This is to support the MEP contact with ensuring time and schedules are being maximized and to ensure that all migrant participants are being supported academically while enrolled/residing in the district.